Has Technology Gone Too Far

 The future trajectory of technology hinges on our ability to address the ethical concerns and mitigate the potential downsides.
 This requires a multi-faceted approach involving:

-• Education and Media Literacy: Promoting digital literacy and media literacy is essential for equipping individuals with the skills to critically evaluate information and navigate the complex digital landscape.
+• Education and Media Literacy: Promoting digital literacy and media literacy is essential for equipping individuals with the skills to critically evaluate information and manage the complex digital landscape.
 This includes understanding the potential risks and benefits of different technologies and developing healthy digital habits.

 • Sustainable Technology Practices: Adopting sustainable technology practices is vital for minimizing the environmental impact of technology.
 This includes promoting the development and use of eco-friendly materials, reducing energy consumption, and developing effective e-waste management systems.